DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 ### Obtain Your License Key

 Log in to the [DevExpress Download Manager](https://www.devexpress.com/ClientCenter/DownloadManager/).
-Find your **DevExtreme Subscription** license in the product list (even if you have a Universal, DXperience, or ASP.NET/Blazor subscription, the key is under the **DevExtreme Subscription** entry).
-Expand the product entry to access available downloads and additional information.
-Follow on-screen instructions to copy your key.
+Find your **DevExtreme Subscription** license in the product list.
+(Even if you have a Universal, DXperience, or ASP.NET/Blazor subscription, the key is under the **DevExtreme Subscription** line item.)
+Expand this line item to access available downloads and additional information.
+Follow the on-screen instructions to copy your key.

 ![DevExtreme Download Manager](/images/Common/licensing-key@2x.png)